 2. You want to take advantage of an improved credit score

 Has your credit score improved since you took out your mortgage?
-If so, refinancing now may help you qualify for a lower interest rate, which can mean lower monthly mortgage payments.
+If so, refinancing now may help you qualify for a lower interest rate, which may mean lower monthly mortgage payments.
 The same may be true if you got married and your partner has very good credit.
 Your spouse’s credit may help you receive a lower interest rate if you refinance and put the house in both of your names.

 3. You want to remove mortgage insurance

 If you put less than 20% down when you purchased your home, you may be paying Private Mortgage Insurance (PMI) or a Mortgage Insurance Premium (MIP) on your loan.
-Refinancing may enable you to get rid of mortgage insurance — and potentially reduce your monthly interest payments.
+Refinancing may enable you to get rid of mortgage insurance — and potentially reduce your monthly payments.

 In fact, many government-guaranteed FHA loans carry mortgage insurance for the life of the loan, and the only way to eliminate MIP is to refinance into a conventional loan.